RakhithJK/BishopFox-sliver-wiki/BOF-&-COFF-Support.md

 Converting existing BOFs to work with Sliver is usually pretty easy, and shouldn't require any code changes.
 You'll need to define an `extension.json` though based on what arguments/etc. the BOF accepts.

 To determine the arguments a BOF accepts and their types, you'll need to read `.cna` script that accompanies a given BOF.
-For example, the [CredMan](https://github.com/sliverarmory/CredManBOF/blob/main/CredMan.cna) `.cna` script is how below:
+For example, the [CredMan](https://github.com/sliverarmory/CredManBOF/blob/main/CredMan.cna) `.cna` script is show below:

 ```
 alias CredMan {